Is accounts payable a debit or credit?

 In this way, accounts payable and accounts receivable serve opposite functions.

-Accounts receivable is considered a debit because assets increase with debits, representing money to be collected in the future.
+Accounts receivable normally carries a debit balance because assets increase with debits.
 When a client owes you money, you record a debit in accounts receivable to track the expected payment.

-Accounts payable vs. bills payable vs. loans payable
+Accounts payable vs. bills payable and loans payable

 Alongside accounts payable, there are two other common liability accounts representing amounts owed: bills payable and loans payable.